ausaf-a/eveusb/README.md

 1. Attacker socially engineers victim into plugging in "BadUSB" device, which appears as a normal USB drive.
 2. Device can now send keyboard/mouse commands over HID protocol through a USB Port.
-3. Device quickly opens a terminal, executes a command to download and execute file, and stops.
+3. Device quickly opens a terminal and executes a command to download and execute file.